eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build_Libraries.md

 #### Ubuntu 18.04 (tested with SUMO 0.32.0)

-The rquired libraries are libxerces-c-dev, libgdal-dev, libproj-dev and libfox-1.6-dev.
+The required libraries are libxerces-c-dev, libgdal-dev, libproj-dev and libfox-1.6-dev.

 #### Cygwin